KDE/kde-builder/doc/chapter_04/conf-options-table.md

 [--ignore-modules](#cmdline-ignore-modules) cmdline option does not override this, but instead appends.

-Modules named by this option, which would be chosen by kdesrc-build due to a [use-modules](#conf-use-modules) option, are instead skipped entirely.
+Modules named by this option, which would be chosen by kde-builder due to a [use-modules](#conf-use-modules) option, are instead skipped entirely.
 Use this option when you want to build an entire [kde-projects](#kde-projects-module-sets) project grouping